Aaronpqking/grant-ai/grant-proposal-frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployment (merged)

+Deployment instructions are available in `DEPLOYMENT.md`.
+Key steps:

+- Push to GitHub and import the repo into Vercel
+- Set framework preset to Next.js and root directory to the frontend path
+- Configure `next build` as the build command
+- Add environment variables (e.g., `NEXT_PUBLIC_API_URL`)
+- Deploy and obtain the public URL

 ## Sample Test Data

 To quickly test the applications, you can use this sample data: